jlee31/MagesticBrawl/README.md

 <https://www.pygame.org/wiki/GettingStarted/>`_ section of the official
 website has more information for platform specific issues, such as adding python to your machine’s PATH settings

+## If you want to try the game yourself
+You can either clone this repo or download the folder titled "Majestic Brawl"